 I don’t use pesticides on any of my plants.
 Even organic and homemade products can be harmful to pollinators which defeats the purpose of growing plants for them.
 The result is that some of my plants have holes in their leaves.
 The plants are still healthy and the holes just prove that I’m not spraying them with anything.
 In fact, many of the plants I grow, like milkweeds, are host plants for caterpillars.
 In order to have a fully functioning ecosystem in your garden, you have to provide baby food (host plants) for the caterpillars to eat, as well as, flowers for the butterflies and bees to visit.
 One of the many awesome things about native plants is that often they serve as both baby food and adult food.

 I currently do not ship my plants.
 I sell my plants through contact-free deliveries in Bowling Green and Glasgow, at special events, and through by-appointment Open Houses.
 Because we live on our farm and this is our home, we only accept visitors during Open House hours and only by appointment.
 If you have a garden club or similar group that would like to come out together, please contact me and we may be able to make special arrangements for you.

 Below are the native plants that I am currently growing.
 Each image is linked to a page that provides detailed information about the plant.

-Native Plants for the 2020 Growing Season:
+Native Plants for the 2021 Growing Season:

 If you have questions about any of the species or need suggestions about what might work best on your property, please don’t hesitate to contact me.
-I love talking about native plants, their roles in the ecosystem, the different animals that use those plants, and how we can encourage those plants and animals on our own properties.

-The species are divided into three categories:
+The species are divided into two categories: